saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **3.1.15 Smaller Chat Font Size:** Reduced the font size for all chat messages and AI responses in both the main chat and canvas assistant chat to `text-sm`.
 - [x] **3.1.16 Refined AI Streaming Display:** Implemented more robust parsing during AI streaming to prevent partial document update tags (like `<DOCUMENT_REPLACE>` or `<DOCUMENT_WRITE>`) and their content from appearing in the chat.
 The "JudgiAI is thinking..." indicator now disappears as soon as the first character of the AI's response is streamed.
 - [x] **3.1.17 Specific AI Document Action Loading Messages:** Implemented specific loading messages in the Canvas Copilot's chat interface (e.g., "JudgiAI is appending to document...", "JudgiAI is replacing document content...") when the AI is actively modifying the document, providing clearer feedback during the "lag" period before chat content appears.
+- [x] **3.1.18 Enhanced UI and Landing Page**: The overall user interface has been made more attractive and first-class, with a revamped landing page featuring world-class SaaS copy and a subtle square brand pattern integrated into backgrounds.

 ### 3.2 Bug Fixes (DONE)
 - [x] **3.2.1 Persistent JSX Parsing Errors:** Resolved recurring `Unexpected token Card` errors in `src/components/CanvasAIAssistant.tsx` through comprehensive rewrites and rebuilds.